CTBT/dotnet_basics_2/readme.md

             .AddChoices(pokemonList.Results.Select(i=> i.Name)))
 ```

-Level 4 - ⭐⭐⭐⭐ Now we know how to be even more productive with dotnet by using external libraries
+Level 4 completed - ⭐⭐⭐⭐ Now we know how to be even more productive with dotnet by using external libraries

 ---

-## Task 5: Make your Code reusable
+## Level 5: Make your Code reusable

 - Add a library project to your solution and move your code there
 - Provide a PokemonService class with public methods

-Level 5 - ⭐⭐⭐⭐⭐ Now we know how to structure our code to make it reusable
+Level 5 completed - ⭐⭐⭐⭐⭐ Now we know how to structure our code to make it reusable

 ---

-## Task 6: Provide your own API
+## Level 6: Provide your own API

 - Add a web api project to your solution and refrence your library
 - Implement endpoints for your public PokemonService methods
   !
 Use the dotnet dependency injection to provide a PokemonService instance

-Level 6 - ⭐⭐⭐⭐⭐⭐ We learned how to create an API project, define endpoints and use dependency injection
+Level 6 completed - ⭐⭐⭐⭐⭐⭐ We learned how to create an API project, define endpoints and use dependency injection

-## Task 7: Add some features
+## Level 7: Add some features

 #### Make your api scalable with [Output Caching](https://learn.microsoft.com/en-us/aspnet/core/performance/caching/output?view=aspnetcore-9.0)
 - Add Caching middleware